Did you know 80% of business relevant information is in text form? These are the best text analytics systems to help you get insights.

 Rocket Enterprise Search and Text Analytics

-Security is an essential concern for companies dealing with large amounts of data, and Rocket’s tool takes this into account with their text analytic solution.
+Security is an essential concern for companies dealing with large amounts of data (Big Data), and Rocket’s tool takes this into account with their text analytic solution.
 Another feature of it is that it’s user-friendly, so teams can find the information they need quickly and easily.
 If you’re working with teams with limited technological experience, this tool can be very useful.

 You may remember Watson as being the computer that famously beat Jeopardy! star Ken Jennings, so it may not be a surprise that IBM’s computer system has a top-notch text analytics system, too.
 It’s called Watson Natural Language Understanding, and uses cognitive technology to analyze text, which includes assessing sentiment and emotions.